1998 Hawaii Amendment 2: Background

+Content

+The question that appeared on the ballot for voters was:

 Shall the Constitution of the state of Hawaii be amended to specify that the Legislature shall have the power to reserve marriage to opposite-sex couples?

 Amendment 2 differed from amendments that followed in other states in that it did not write a ban on same-sex marriage into the state's constitution; rather, it allowed the state legislature to enact such a ban.
 On November 3, 1998, Hawaii voters approved the amendment by a vote of 69.2–28.6%, and the state legislature exercised its power to ban same-sex marriage.

 The language added by the amendment reads:

 The legislature shall have the power to reserve marriage to opposite-sex couples.